-A Post-Master's Graduate Certificate option is offered on a space available basis for the RN who holds a master's degree in nursing and would like to add or enhance leadership and management or educator skills.
-The program of study to earn an LMN, PHLM, NE (proposed) post-graduate certificate is individually designed with a faculty advisor based on specialty curricular and certification requirements.
-A minimum of 10 graduate credits are required for the certificate program.
+A Post-Graduate Certificate option is offered on a space available basis for RNs who hold a master's or DNP degree in nursing and would like to expand their practice to include Nurse Educator preparation.
+A minimum of 15 graduate credits are required for the certificate program.